annoymousLink/PoisDetc-Code/README.md

 ```
 # Results in the Paper

-For each result claim in this paper, we run experiments 10 or 20 times, and get their average value to present.
+For each result claimed in this paper, we run experiments 10 or 20 times, and using their average value to present.
 # Detection (Resutls through crafting 10 points for detection)
 To understand the performance of PoisDetc on BP affected model with a single infected label.
 Just execute:
 ```bash